MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sfu/storage-firmware-update-driver.md

 1. Once you've selected the drive you've updated, in the **Device Manager** **View** menu, select **Devices by connection**.

 1. Click on the selected drive node, then click to expand.
-You will see a child **Generic software component** under the drive node.
+You'll see a child **Generic software component** under the drive node.

-1. Right-click on the **Generic software component** and click **Properties**.
+1. Right-click on the **Generic software component** and select **Properties**.

 1. In the **Properties** dialog window, select the **Details** tab, then select **Hardware Ids** from the **Property** drop-down list view the Hardware ID for the **Generic software component** on the drive node.

-1. The SWC\\* Hardware Id should match the one specified in the Extension INF.
+1. The SWC\\* Hardware ID should match the one specified in the Extension INF.

 ### View and install the NVMe disk firmware update